anon-blue/anon.blue/README.txt

 gdfsdfsdfedfdsdfdfgdfdfdfcvbcvxvtgyfdfhtyiwefwakldmsrjngrhwra HBEAt
                                                                       l77777uuuu
 uuuuuuuuuuuuususueueururutitititififjfurjriejfhfjuftttuttttttI'm fucking pissed
-off want to go to China or
+off want to go to China or  .Are you real?
+Or even more?
+Are you romantic?

      where are you from?-i am from chiyyyyyggggrrgrrgrchina too?xixi.